How exams work in Chalmers?

 Long story short story, be prepared to show a valid photo identification card, as well as your membership card in the Student Union otherwise you can’t take the exam.
 Make sure to write all your information on every answer sheet, this includes your anonymous code, course code, and the page number.
 Another thing to remember is to order your questions and pages in the order which they were given and not in the order you made them.
 Sometimes multiple persons grade your exam, that’s why every answer should be on a different answer sheet, so they can split the exam and review it at the same time.

 5) Taking breaks during the exam.

 6) Complete the exam on time.

 7) Taking the exam all over again.

 9) Students with disabilities

 It doesn’t matter if you try or if you succeed, for Chalmers any and all attempts at cheating are taking very seriously.
 You yourself have chosen your programme, so it makes sense that you master a minimum knowledge that may be helpful to your future career.
-Any suspicios of cheating will grant you a one way ticket to the disciplinary board.
+Any suspicious of cheating will grant you a one-way ticket to the disciplinary board.

 So now you know the basics, good luck on your exams and don’t be stressed about it, it’s just a piece of paper with questions.